 What do you think?

-There is no public evidence that artificial intelligence can autonomously hack satellites remotely and command them to deorbit.
 Satellite communication systems are typically secured with encryption and authentication protocols, making unauthorized access extremely difficult.
-While AI could theoretically support cyberattacks by identifying vulnerabilities, actual satellite manipulation would require overcoming multiple layers of physical and digital security, including ground-based command authorization.
-Such capabilities, if they exist, would be highly classified and are not known to be operational.
+While artificial intelligence could theoretically support cyberattacks by identifying vulnerabilities, actual manipulation of satellite functions would require overcoming multiple layers of physical and digital security.
+These layers include ground-based command authorization and the physical isolation of satellite subsystems.
+Capabilities of this nature, if they exist, would likely be highly classified and are not known to be operational as of May 15, 2026.

 📰